- New CSU Background Check Policy

 The University MPP Performance Review program rests firmly upon the foundation of each employee's commitment to Excellence through Diversity and the University Mission Statement; participation in and support for intra-organizational and inter-organizational teamwork; and support of institutional needs, resources and priorities.

 MPP (M80) employees are evaluated after six-months and one year of service, and subsequently at one year intervals.
-Most MPP employees are evaluated on an annual cycle which runs from July 1 of one year through June 30 of the following year (e.g. 7/1/14 - 6/30/15).
-The annual evaluation cycle for Vice Presidents is September 1 through August 31.
+Most MPP employees are evaluated on an annual cycle which runs from July 1 of one year through June 30 of the following year (e.g. 7/1/15 - 6/30/16).
+The annual evaluation cycle for Vice Presidents, Provost, and Deans is September 1 through August 31.
 A MPP employee serves at the pleasure of the campus President or the Chancellor, as appropriate.
 A MPP employee shall not serve a probationary period and shall not receive permanent status.

 Performance appraisal of MPP employees is intended as a means of measuring and enhancing individual and, in turn, institutional performance, fostering professional development and career growth, aiding in the determination of compensation based upon merit and meeting internal and external requirements for documentation of individual performance.